Doctors Note Logo

 • Fluid may collect in the abdomen (ascites)

 Abdominal swelling from liver disease can become significant and may indicate serious fluid accumulation.
-If you're noticing a swollen or tight abdomen along with other symptoms, Ubie's free AI-powered Excess abdominal fluid symptom checker can help you understand what might be causing your symptoms and guide your next steps.
+If you're experiencing a swollen or tight abdomen and want to better understand whether you might have excess abdominal fluid, Ubie's free AI-powered symptom checker can provide personalized insights and help you determine your next steps.

 Liver-related anasarca often presents with: